workwithpact/StoreDuplicator/README.md

 - Copying only articles: run `yarn start --articles`
 - Copying products & articles: run `yarn start --products --articles`
 - Copying products, pages & articles: run `yarn start --products --articles --pages`
-- Just copy everything you can: run `yarn start --products --articles --pages --blogs --collections --metafields`
+- Just copy everything you can: run `yarn start --all`

 ## Issues and bugs
 Create a new issue, or issue a new PR on this repo if you've found an issue and would like it fixed.